Restricted Stock

 These include sustained employment for a predetermined period of time or accomplishment of specific product-development milestones, earnings-per-share targets, or other financial objectives.

 The restrictions discourage early selling, which might harm the firm.
-Restricted securities often become available for sale after several years of the vesting period.
+Restricted securities often become available for sale after several years of vesting.
 Letter stock and section 1244 stock are other terms for restricted shares.

-Due to favorable accounting regulations and income tax treatment, RS is a well-liked substitute for stock options, especially among executives.
+Due to favorable accounting regulations and income tax treatment, restricted stock (RS) is sometimes favored over stock options, especially among executives, but the preference can vary depending on individual circumstances and company policies.

 How Restricted Stock Works

-Employees who own restricted shares have a stake in their company, but they are worthless before vesting.
-Employees that perform well and stick with a company are incentivized to do so by vesting, which grants the employees rights to employer-provided assets over time.
+Employees who own restricted shares have a stake in their company but are worthless before vesting.
+Vesting incentivizes employees to perform well and stick with a company by granting them rights to employer-provided assets over time.

-When employees fully own an asset, it is determined by a company's vesting schedule (in this case, RSU).
-The restricted stock units are given a fair market value at the moment of vesting.
+When employees fully vest in an asset, it is determined by a company's vesting schedule (in this case, RSU), but additional conditions may apply for full ownership.
+The restricted stock units are given a fair market value when vesting.

-When RS is used as a form of employee compensation, certain conditions must be met for it to become transferable.
+The restricted stock gained popularity in the mid-2000s, partly due to the requirement that businesses expense stock option grants, among other factors.
+When RS is used as employee compensation, certain conditions must be met to become transferable.
+The conditions are:

 • Continuing to work for a specific period

-RS is awarded to employees during mergers and acquisitions to ensure that the shares are not sold before they become vested and, as a result, prevent any harm from being caused to the business.
+The restricted stock is awarded to employees during mergers and acquisitions to prevent harm to the business and ensure that the shares are not sold before they become vested.

-If an executive leaves the company and fails to meet corporate or personal performance targets or violates SEC trading regulations, they may be forced to surrender the stock.
+If an executive leaves the company and fails to meet corporate or personal performance targets or violates SEC trading regulations, depending on the terms of the restricted stock agreement, they may be subject to forfeiture of the stock.

 SEC Rule 144, which outlines the registration and public trading of such stocks and the restrictions on holding times and volume, outlines the SEC regulations that control restricted stock trading.

-Companies provide unregistered shares to their employees to draw top talent, reduce the amount of capital the firm needs to operate, keep key personnel and leaders, and match the workforce's incentives with the company's performance.
+Companies provide unregistered shares to their employees to draw top talent, reduce the firm's capital, keep key personnel and leaders, and match the workforce's incentives with the company's performance.

 A Fintech Startup, for example, may provide restricted shares to senior executives as an incentive without the need for immediate cash.